What is Argon?

 We use insulating argon between panes of Low-E glass because it provides lots of benefits to our customers.
 Some results are shared below.

 - Depending on the glass type, Argon blocks 69% to 94% of the sun’s ultraviolet rays, guarding against harmful rays.

 - Argon helps keep your home warmer in the winter and cooler in the summer to help keep you comfortable.

 - Better insulating windows can help lower your energy bills.

 At Pella, we recognize that window and door glass needs differ by the region of the country that you’re located in.
-That’s why we offer glass options for the climate and weather patterns in Casper.
+That’s why we carry glass options for the climate and weather tendencies in Casper.
 Just look through our energy efficient glass options for more details.
-When you pick glass for your windows and patio doors that uses insulating argon, you can be at ease knowing you’ve made a decision that will help improve the comfort and reduce the energy expenses for your home.
-And that feels pretty good.
+When you pick glass for your windows and patio doors that uses insulating argon, you can be at ease knowing you’ve made a decision that will help improve the comfort and decrease the energy expenses for your home.
+And that’s a pretty good feeling.

 Pella offers windows and patio doors with advanced Low-E double-pane glass and that have earned the ENERGY STAR® label so you can take advantage of energy efficiency and comfort right away.
 Want to learn more about how your glass choice will affect your home?
 Call our Pella Window and Door Showroom in Casper for an in-home consultation or to discover more about your next window replacement.